aptech/gauss-textbook-examples/brooks-introductory-econometrics-for-finance/docs/simple-linear-regression.rst

-Chapter 2: Simple Linear Regression: Estimation of an Optimial Hedge Portfolio
+Chapter 2: Simple Linear Regression: Estimation of an Optimal Hedge Portfolio
 ================================================================================